bocattelan/i3blocks-contrib/wifi_manager/README.md

 nmcli

 # Installation
 It was designed to be used with i3blocks.
-Just copy the recommended configuration below into your 'i3blocks.conf'
+Just copy the recommended configuration below into your `i3blocks.conf`

-To use with i3blocks, copy the blocklet configuration in the given `i3blocks.conf` into your i3blocks configuration file, the recommended config is

 ```INI
 [wiFiManager]